Mina777-0/python-rust-lab/research/python-memory.md

     volume:int

-* A dataclass with slots=True eliminates the underlying __dict__ (saving memory), but the attributes are still Python objects managed by the Python runtime.
 * msgspec.Struct goes a step further.
 It stores data in a compact, C-contiguous memory layout.
 When you access a field in msgspec, it’s often faster because it minimizes the pointer-chasing typical of standard Python objects.